 Budget Process in a Nutshell

-The author has served as Assistant Director at the White House Office of Management and Budget, General Counsel and minority Chief Health Counsel at the Senate Finance Committee, Minority Chief Counsel at the Senate Rules Committee, Staff Attorney at the Senate Budget Committee, Chief Budget Counsel at the Concord Coalition, and Director of the Bipartisan Domenici-Rivlin Debt Reduction Task Force.
-He is the founder and publisher of Appropriations.com and Author of America’s Priorities: How the U.S. Government Raises and Spends $3 Trillion per Year (2008), 431 pages.
-Contact Mr. Konigsberg at the Federal Budget Group LLC, 202-419-3506 or (m) 301-509-5688 or at firstname.lastname@example.org.
+The author has served as Assistant Director at the White House Office of Management and Budget, General Counsel at Senate Finance Committee, Minority Chief Counsel at Senate Rules Committee, Staff Attorney at the Senate Budget Committee, Chief Budget Counsel at the Concord Coalition, and Director of the Bipartisan Domenici-Rivlin Debt Reduction Task Force.
+He is the founder and publisher of Appropriations.com and GovBudget.com and Author of America’s Priorities: How the U.S. Government Raises and Spends $3 Trillion per Year (2008), 431 pages.
+Contact Mr. Konigsberg at the Federal Budget Group LLC (202) 419-3506 or (mobile) 301-509-5688 or at firstname.lastname@example.org.

 The President’s Budget

 The President’s Budget is ordinarily transmitted to Congress each year on the first Monday of February.
 Preparation of the President’s Budget typically begins nine months prior to transmittal.
-For example, formulation of the President’s FY 2017 Budget (which was transmitted to Congress in February 2016) began in the spring of 2015 when the President’s Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President’s priorities and goals.
+For example, formulation of the President’s FY 2020 Budget (which will be transmitted to Congress in February 2019) began in the spring of 2018 when the President’s Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President’s priorities and goals.

 After several months of examining program needs and priorities, each department and agency submits to OMB its initial budget request in early fall.
 OMB then conducts a review of agency budget requests and combines them—with OMB modifications—into a complete set of budget proposals.

-Following an opportunity for agencies to review the OMB draft budget (called “passback”) and to appeal issues of concern to the OMB Director and the President, OMB makes final adjustments to the budget and transmits the multi-volume documents to Congress on the first Monday of February (or later, in the case of new Administrations).
+Following an opportunity for agencies to review the OMB draft budget (called “passback”) and to appeal issues of concern to the OMB Director and the President, OMB makes final adjustments to the budget and transmits the multi-volume documents to Congress on the first Monday of February (or later, in the case of new Administrations or special circumstances).
 Elements of the upcoming President’s Budget are often incorporated into the State of the Union address just prior to budget transmittal.

 Discretionary v.
 Mandatory Spending